 1985 Ph.D.
 (Microbial Genetics) Institute of Genetics and Selection of Industrial Microorganisms, Moscow, Russia

-Graduate student projects are expected to work in agreement with the general directions of the research in my laboratory.
-Although the work of a microbiologist is generally in the laboratory, we are going to the field for collection of samples.
-Students interested to work with diseases of fish will be involved in maintenance of lab-reared animals.
+Graduate student projects are expected to be framed in agreement with the general directions of the research in my laboratory.
+Although the work of a microbiologist is generally in the laboratory, those students who are interested in microbial ecology will be going to the field for collection of samples.
+Students interested in applied microbiology will work in close collaboration with students and faculty of the Chemical Engineering Department.
 Financial support of research projects may be available under my research grants.
 Graduate students are expected to publish project results in peer-reviewed journals and present data at professional conferences.

 Feel free to contact me at this address:

 Andrei Chistoserdov, Department of Biology, PO Box 42451, Lafayette, LA 70504 Telephone: (337) 482- 1330